arv100kri/Cognitive-Services/Content/en-us/Computer-vision/HowToCallVisionAPI.md

   * Image dimension: Greater than 50 x 50 pixels

 In the examples below, the following features are demonstrated:

-1. Analyzing an image and getting an array of tags and a description
+1. Analyzing an image and getting an array of tags and a description returned.
-2. Analyzing an image with a domain-specific model (specifically, 'celebrities' model) and getting the corresponding result in JSON.
+2. Analyzing an image with a domain-specific model (specifically, "celebrities"  model) and getting the corresponding result in JSON retune.

+Features are broken down on

-  * Option 1: Scoped Analysis - Analyze only a given model
+  * **Option One:** Scoped Analysis - Analyze only a given model
-  * Option 2: Enhanced Analysis - Analyze to provide additional details with categories
+  * **Option Two:** Enhanced Analysis - Analyze to provide additional details with categories

 ###<a name="Step1">Step 1: Authorize the API call</a>
 Every call to the Vision API requires a subscription key.
 This key needs to be either passed through a query string parameter or specified in the request header.